Table of Contents

-Citrobacter species of bacteria are gram negative and also rod shaped but does not produce spores.
+Citrobacter species of bacteria are gram negative and also rod shaped but do not produce spores.
 These bacteria are found just about everywhere so it’s important to wash your hands after using the restroom or handling food.

 Citrobacter cloacae can give you respiratory and urinary tract infections.

-Clostridium difficile is a gram positive bacteria that produces spore forming rods much like candida albicans hyphae.
-This bacteria is normally found in the intestine in small amounts.
+Clostridium difficile is a gram positive bacterium that produces spore forming rods much like Candida albicans hyphae.
+This bacterium is normally found in the intestine in small amounts.
 It usually gets out of control as a result of taking antibiotics that kill your good bacteria.

-Various streptococcus species, although most labs don't recognize these species as possible pathogenic bacteria, can cause problems if they over grow.
+Various streptococcus species, although most labs don't recognize these species as possible pathogenic bacteria, they can cause problems if they over grow.

-Like I said before, this is a very short list but these bacteria are seen quite often on stool test results.
-Most labs will then run a susceptibility test to see what will kill these harmful bacteria.
-For our purposes I am only concerned with natural substances.
+Like I said before, this is a very short list but I see these bacteria quite often on stool test reports.
+Most good stool tests will also run a

 The products are: